LukaKurnjek/plutus-pioneer-program-book/README.md

 the book, which were presented in the 2nd iteration of the pioneer programm.

-I prepared the book taking most of the contect directly from the lectures and added some additional contect for toppics I felt needed more insight.
+I prepared the book taking most of the contect directly from the lectures and added some minor content that I took from other Plutus learning resources.